-- 1. Developed and articulated an informed Christian aesthetic and possess the ability to apply it to various art forms and artistic media. - 2.
+- 1. An informed Christian aesthetic and possess the ability to apply their aesthetic to various art forms and artistic media. - 2.
 An increased knowledge of the history of the arts and/or specific media and practices. - 3.
 The ability to effectively analyze art forms from an informed artistic sensibility as viewed through the lens of a Judeo-Christian worldview. - 4.
-Cultivated technical skill sets in various artistic areas. - The ability to effectively serve the church and/or the community through practicing his or her art form.
+Cultivated technical skill sets in various artistic areas. - 5.
+The ability to effectively serve the church and/or the community through practicing his or her art form.